zun-liang/fem-space-tourism/README.md

 ### What I learned

 - How to use Typescript in React, React Router, Styled-Components and Vite
-- How to make a sliding navigation
+- How to make a slide navigation

 ### Continued development